Elon Musk shows off Interplanetary Transport System

 The tank that would hold the densified fuel would be made of carbon-fiber, as opposed to the aluminum-lithium alloy the Falcon 9 uses.
 Additionally, these tanks would not be pressurized by helium but by the gaseous version of the methane and oxygen.
 These gasses would also be used as thrusters for both the booster and spaceship.

-On takeoff, the total thrust of the vehicle will be 28.8 million pound-force (128 million newtons).
+On takeoff, the total thrust of the vehicle will be 28.8 million pounds-force (128 million newtons).

 “It’ll be quite tectonic when it takes off,” Musk said.
 “They sort of over-sized the pad in doing Saturn V. As a result, we can actually do a much larger vehicle on that same launch pad.”